babonet13/HostYourNode/HowTo/OrderPreconfiguredBox.md

 ...
 Then you can order one at <A href="http://bit.ly/2DOj69o">Open Bazaar</A>.

 Once you reveive it, you will have to follow this <A href="http://bit.ly/2P5y78f">Get Started Procedure</A> ...
-... and then :
+... and then you will be able to  :
-* You could <A href="https://github.com/babonet13/HostYourNode/tree/master/HowTo/6_MonitorDaemons">monitor your daemons</A>
+* <A href="https://github.com/babonet13/HostYourNode/tree/master/HowTo/6_MonitorDaemons">monitor your daemons</A>
-* And <A href="https://github.com/babonet13/HostYourNode/blob/master/Who/Profiles.md">manage your stack</A>
+* <A href="https://github.com/babonet13/HostYourNode/blob/master/Who/Profiles.md">manage your stack</A>